-- 4. If you have not yet changed the default user name and password, enter netscreen in both the login and password prompts.
+- 4. If you have not yet changed the default login for the admin name name and password, enter netscreen in both the login and password prompts.
 (Use lowercase letters only.
 The login and password fields are both case-sensitive.) - 5.
 (Optional) By default, the console times out and terminates automatically after 10 minutes of idle time.
 To remove the timeout, enter set console timeout 0.